appfuse/appfuse/README.txt

   Spring.
 Minimal changes were necessary - meaning that you could easily switch back if you wanted to.
 HowTo documented at:
     http://raibledesigns.com/wiki/Wiki.jsp?page=AppFuseSecurity
+- Massive amount of bug fixes applied to AppGen to allow it to be run multiple times.
+Also fixed "id" problems so the POJOs id property is actually looked up instead of just assuming it's a Long and named "id".
+- [AppGen] Added Query by Example code to the getXXXs(XXX) method of detailed Hibernate DAOs.
+Added code to Struts and Spring versions to allow searching on the list screen by manually passing in name/value pairs of a POJO's properties on the URL.
+Doesn't seem to work for filtering by primary key, which seems reasonable since you'll likely hide the primary key column when modifying your list screen.
 - [Tapestry] Fixed bugs in UserForm.java and UserList.java classes - now role
   choices are shown when editing a user or adding a new user.
 - Fixed bug where uses could hack the URL in Struts and WebWork versions to